IVCities/YouBike-Plus/README.md

 What if we can take advantage of the space of the fixed bike stations?
 What if we can offer more value at those stations? and How can the stations better respond to the city's needs?

 By analyzing open data of nearly 300 stations in Taipei, accompanied with field study on how citizens use the bikes, the project suggested alternative possibilities of the bike stations.

+---
+- All data were compiled under a single QGIS (.qgs) file, with linkage to shapefiles in the 'layers' folder.
+You'll need to download both the .qgs file and the layers folder to open properly.

+- The GIS layers were set in CRS TWD-97, with few exeptions in WGS-84.
+Encoding were Big-5.

+- For trouble shooting, please contact: info@ivc.city